iPh0ne4s/iOS-11-Setupapp/README.md

   `/sbin/reboot`
 ## Notes
 - Sometimes SSHRD_Script randomly says error init failed or an error occurred, check internet connection and run previous command again
+- If failing to connect to SSH, try running `rm -rf ~/.ssh` and/or `sudo ./sshrd.sh ssh`
 - It is a bare-bones bypass, allowing you to access home screen but many things will be broken, such as cellular, iCloud, sideloading, iTunes sync, notifications, etc.
 - This guide is about hello screen setup.app removal, for passcode locked iOS 11 devices, try using [this modified SSHRD_Script](https://github.com/iPh0ne4s/SSHRD_Script) to backup and restore activation files without updating